-The IKUMA 3 P is fitted with unsheathed lines.
+The HIKO P is fitted with sheathed and unsheathed lines.
 Their durability conforms to unsheathed line standards.
 Their strength is guaranteed and their resistance to UV is one of the highest in this type of lines.

-The lines are made of a new material with a water-repellent coating

-(Magix Pro Dry), which makes it easier to untangle knots and simplifies line sorting before flying.
+The unsheathed Aramid lines are made of a new waterproof coated material (Magix Pro Dry), which makes it easier to untangle knots and simplifies line sorting before flying.

-However, in order to maintain the wing's standard performance, it is necessary to keep the trim constantly adjusted.

-Generally speaking, line lengths change with glider use.
+However, to maintain the wing's standard performance, it is necessary to keep the trim constantly adjusted.
+Generally speaking, line lengths change as the glider is used.
 For this reason we recommend a trim check after approximately the first 30 hours of flight.
-The hours or actions required to repair lines may vary for each wing depending on the conditions of each flying area, regional weather, temperature, humidity, terrain type, wing loading, etc.
+The hours or actions to be taken to repair the lines may vary for each glider, depending on the conditions of each flying area, climatic conditions, temperature, humidity, type of terrain, wing loading, etc.

-Thanks to the experience and many years of paraglider inspections our R&D team has carried out, we have the necessary information to be able to define the real behaviour of the line.
-With these quality controls we can keep our wings at the optimum trim without any loss of performance due to wear and tear.
+Thanks to the experience acquired and the thorough inspections that our R+D team carry out on our gliders, we have the necessary information to be able to know the real behaviour of the lines.
+With this knowledge we can keep our gliders in the optimum condition for more flights without any loss of performance due to use.

-The most important detail to check and/or repair on the lines are the so-called "loops".
-In some models, such as the IKUMA 3 P, the wings are delivered with loops already installed as standard.
-These shall be released or readjusted depending on the current trim.
+The most important detail to check and/or repair on the lines are the so called "loops" (knots).
+These loops must be released or readjusted according to the current line length.

-Never adjust a line according to the line length of another wing of the same type.
-Each length must be adapted and customised for each wing concerned, as a result of an analysis carried out by specialised and authorised personnel.
+Never adjust a paraglider according to the parameters of another paraglider.
+Each adjustment must be performed individually for each wing concerned, as a result of an analysis carried out by specialised and authorised personnel.